1. Pay down your credit card bill every month

 5. If you carry a balance, always look for a balance transfer offer

-If you already carry a balance, keep an eye out for low rate balance transfer offers that might offer you up to a 1.99% rate for 6 to 12 months, and actively transfer your balances.
+If you already carry a balance, keep an eye out for [low rate balance transfer offers](https://money.ca/credit-cards/best-balance-transfer-credit-cards.
+Shop around and you can find offers that give you a no or low-interest grace period, usually between six and 12 months, along with low transfer fees.

 6. Don’t use the same credit card to charge and carry balances

-Use your rewards credit cards to earn points or cash back on new purchases and low interest credit cards for carrying balances.
-Transfer your balances from your rewards card to a low interest card if you have to.
+Use your rewards credit cards to earn points or cash back on new purchases and low-interest credit cards for carrying balances.
+Transfer your balances from your rewards card to a low-interest card, to find even more savings.

 7. Pay down your balance before your introductory period ends

 Banks have designed low rate and balance transfer offers to make money when you forget to pay them down or transfer to a new offer before the introductory period ends.
-Don’t be one of the suckers.
+Don't get caught with a high interest payment on a credit card balance.
+Use reminders and calendars to keep track of offers and be sure to shop around for new credit card deals and promotions.

 8. Pay down your most expensive balance first